Skip to main content

 For foreigners dealing with Polish tax, documented assumptions usually beat shortcuts, especially around non-resident status and treaty claims.
 Complete your residency decision and documentation now, then escalate only genuinely ambiguous points before filing.

-This grounding pack does not verify Polish income-tax residency rules or worldwide-versus-source income treatment.
-Treat that point as unconfirmed here and validate it with current Poland tax guidance before filing.
+Polish income-tax residency rules and worldwide-versus-source income treatment require verification.
+Confirm the applicable rules with current official Poland tax guidance before filing.

 Monthly Polish PIT advance obligations are not established in this material.
 Confirm what applies from current official guidance and your own payment records.

-This grounding pack does not confirm Polish annual PIT filing dates or filing windows.
-Verify current deadlines directly from official tax guidance before relying on a calendar.
+Polish annual PIT filing dates and filing windows should be verified directly from official tax guidance before planning your calendar.

-This pack does not establish income-tax treaty outcomes.
-What it does confirm is social-security coordination: the U.S.-Poland Totalization Agreement is intended to prevent dual social-security taxation and help address benefit-coverage gaps.
+The U.S.-Poland Totalization Agreement is intended to prevent dual social-security taxation and help address benefit-coverage gaps.
+Income-tax treaty outcomes for cross-border freelancers should be verified with a qualified adviser.

 This material does not establish how permit status or ZUS setup determines Polish PIT residency.
 It does confirm social-security rules and process points: employees working in Poland are normally covered there, detached workers sent temporarily for five years or less can stay on home-country coverage, self-employed people are generally covered by their country of residence, and when U.S. coverage applies a Certificate of Coverage request should be complete because missing required fields can delay decisions (with follow-up typically after 90 business days and mailing up to two weeks if issued).